Employment Opportunities

 1. Model Biblical Principals

-The Administrative Assistant shall model the Biblical priorities and core values of FBC.
+The Student Pastor shall model the Biblical priorities and core values of FBC.
 They shall model a strong and growing personal relationship with Christ, their spouse (if married) and children (if applicable).
-The Administrative Assistant shall strive to fulfill his/her purpose in life and ministry while demonstrating integrity in words, relationships, and actions.
+The Student Pastor shall strive to fulfill his purpose in life and ministry while demonstrating integrity in words, relationships, and actions.
 These objectives will be accomplished by:

 • Committing to a daily quiet-time with God.